OptiMaL-PSE-Lab/DD-Hierarchical/README.md

 ## Installation and dependencies

- Using 'conda env create --file environment.yml' will recreate an environment with the required dependencies.
+ Using `conda env create --file environment.yml` will recreate an environment with the required dependencies.

 ## Using the repository